-1.1 Background
+4.1 Historical Background

-On the 30 November 1999 an application (A404) was received from Tatua Cooperative Dairy Co Ltd to permit the use of the lactoperoxidase system (LPS) as a processing aid within Standard A16 (Standard 1.3.3 in the ANZFSC) for the treatment of:
+On the 30 November 1999, an application (A404) was received from Tatua Cooperative Dairy Co Ltd to permit the use of the lactoperoxidase system (LPS) as a processing aid within Standard A16 (Standard 1.3.3 in the Code for the treatment of:

-- meat and meat products (including poultry);
+- meat and meat products (including poultry),

-- fish and fish products; and
+- fish and fish products and

 - milk and milk products.

-The applicant claimed that LPS treatment inhibits some pathogenic and spoilage bacteria in the food.
-The components of LPS are the enzymes lactoperoxidase and glucose oxidase, plus glucose and a source of isothiocyanate ions, either potassium or sodium isothiocyanate.
+The Applicant claimed that LPS treatment inhibits some pathogenic and spoilage bacteria in the food.
+The components of LPS are the enzymes lactoperoxidase and glucose oxidase, plus glucose and a source of (iso)thiocyanate ions, either potassium or sodium thiocyanate.

-The enzyme glucose oxidase and glucose as a food already have permissions in the joint Australia New Zealand Food Standards Code as generally permitted processing aids.
-Hence the application is for the use of lactoperoxidase and sodium (and potassium) isothiocyanate as processing aids in meat.
+The enzyme glucose oxidase and glucose as a food already have permissions in the Australia New Zealand Food Standards Code as generally permitted processing aids.
+Hence the application is for the use of lactoperoxidase and sodium (and potassium) thiocyanate as processing aids in meat.

-Between 23 February 2000 and 5 April 2000 the Preliminary Assessment Report (Initial Assessment) for A404 was released for public comment.
+Between 23 February 2000 and 5 April 2000, the Preliminary Assessment Report (Initial Assessment) for A404 was released for public comment.
 Five submissions were received in response to the public consultation.
-On 27 June 2000, requests for further information were sent to the applicant
+On 27 June 2000, requests for further information were sent to the Applicant.

-The clock remained stopped on the application until 25 January 2002 when a response from the applicant was received by ANZFA.
+The clock remained stopped on the application until 25 January 2002 when a response from the Applicant was received by the then ANZFA.